malstraem/arinc424.net/docs/package.md

 While the **`ARINC 424`** specification describes entities with 132-byte fixed-length strings, this library creates a database object model via building entities using reflection and runtime compilation.

-- Most terms are converted according to the specification into associated enumerations or numeric values ​​on the fly.
+- Most terms are converted according to the specification into custom, enum or numeric values.

-- In addition, relationships between entities are established after the building stage.
+- Relations between entities are established after the building stage.

 In practice, this allows you to read the tree-like representation of **`ARINC 424`** database.